-Back to school - we're ready for the challenge
+Catching up on lost literacy - we're ready for the challenge

 What we do

 We believe that all children should leave primary school able to read well.
 Good literacy at this age is the cornerstone of success in secondary education and in later life.
-But as many as one in four children left primary school in 2018* unable to read well, and this figure will have been made worse by the COVID-19 crisis.
+But as many as one in four children left primary school in 2019* unable to read well, and this figure will have been made worse by the COVID-19 crisis.

 We recruit volunteers to listen to children read in primary schools.
 One-to-one reading support with an attentive adult helps children's reading fluency, comprehension and enjoyment.
 It is a crucial supplement to classroom teaching for many children.